 Why would Google do this?

-While there may be some truth to that, having observed Google over the last decade and after recently visiting Google, we know firsthand that everything they do is focused on the end user first and that is the searcher.
-Google makes their money from AdWords yet even with paid search the searcher, not the advertiser, is their #1 priority.
+After visiting Google, we know firsthand that everything they do is focused on the end user first and that is the searcher.
+Google makes their money from Google Ads yet even with paid search the searcher, not the advertiser, is their #1 priority.
 This makes sense and they hammer it home with every employee and decision they make.
 They believe if they have the searchers everything else will follow – and it’s true.
 It’s the #1 item on their company philosophy (which is worth a read).

 “We’re going to continue expanding our use of SSL in our services because we believe it’s a good thing for users….The motivation here is not to drive the ads side — it’s for our search users.”